Send Money at Casa Grande Transitional Housing

 What deposit methods can I use to send money to someone at Casa Grande Transitional Housing?

-Why will a money order or cashier's check I send to Casa Grande take 14 days to show in the inmate's account?
+Why will a mailed money order or cashier's check be held for 14 days?

-Be cautious.
-NDOC specifically warns people who are not previously acquainted with an offender to be wary of money requests, and it states it does not require payment of fees for release or restitution.
+No. NDOC warns people who are not previously acquainted with an offender to be wary of requests for money for release or restitution, and it states it does not require payment of fees for release.

 Other Guides for Casa Grande Transitional Housing